jupyter/enhancement-proposals/xx-markup-language/markup-language.md

             "version": "the version of the language",
             "codemirror_mode": "The name of the codemirror mode to use [optional]", },
-        "markup_info": {
+        "markdown_info": {
-            # if markup_info is defined, its name field is required.
+            # if markdown_info is defined, its name field is required.
             "name": "the markup language of the kernel", "version": "the version of the markup language", "enabled_extensions": [